Hungry Runner? Subscribe to get your Hunger Scale for Runners

 Subscribe

 Gingerbread Oatmeal is the perfect hands-off gingerbread oats recipe for the holidays.
 These gingerbread oats are bursting with holiday spices, like cinnamon, nutmeg, ginger, cloves, and all spice.
-Let the crockpot do the work!
+Let the crockpot do the work for your Christmas oatmeal!

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.